AquariusPower/CommandsConsoleGUI/doc/readme.txt

 	= Setup.cfg.areCchangesMadeIngame.overridenBy.Init.cfg
 	= If true, Exec all lines til Else.ElseIf.IfEnd; If.if.
 Nested index.
 Requires nested endings;If false, will skip subsequent commands til else or end.
 	= Alias/var autocomplete, also in the middle of the input field text.
+	= PreCommandsQueue: sends commands to queue, but if a /sleep command is found, this dispatching will be delayed.
+Sleep is only allowed on a list of commands sent to queue.

 DOING:
 	...
 SeparateGUI class from Commands Management
 	...
 SeparateGUI class from Lemur, so other GUI can use the same abstract class to implement a console GUI

 TODO.FastToImplement:
+	+ Scroll by mouse location: over dump area, over hint area or over input field cmd history (input field optional toggle).
 	+ While stores subsequent commands on array for repeating til WhileEnd.
 Nestable too.
 	+ AtSetup:windowGeometry.resolution.position;keybinds.sndVplumes;etc
 	+ $commandId to retrieve its return value